stephenswat/predditors-tracker/README.md

     python manage.py runserver

-You need to run the update-statistics and update-locations commands every time you want to get the latest values from the EVE API.
-You may want to set a cronjob to run update-locations every 5 minutes and update-alliances and update-statistics every hour.
+You can update all the information in the database with the following command.
+I recommend making a cronjob without the force flag.

+    python manage.py runcrons --force